 When sloth becomes so deep that one does not care, then he or she will be like the individual in Jesus’ Parable of the Talents who buried their talent in the ground for fear of the master.
 In the end, the slothful servant loses everything he had.

 Much like the servant who buried his talent in the ground, Cecil tries to excuse his admitted decadence by claiming that anything beyond leisure would be a vulgar pursuit of money or a worthless cause.
-This rationalization for wasting his life, though wholly inadequate, is sufficient to give peace to the slothful Cecil.
+Though wholly inadequate, this rationalization for wasting his life is sufficient to give peace to the slothful Cecil.

-Due to Cecil’s lack of vigor for life, Lucy, his fiance and protagonist of the novel breaks off their engagement and marries a much poorer, but more caring and passionate, man, leaving Cecil alone.
+Due to Cecil's lack of vigor for life, Lucy, his fiance (and the protagonist of the novel), breaks off their engagement and marries a much poorer but more caring and passionate man, leaving Cecil alone.

 Querry tries to escape these compliments by fleeing to the most remote village in Africa, which happens to contain a leper colony.
 There Querry is commissioned to build a hospital and does so, but when he becomes praised on account of his charity, he becomes angry again.

-It is not until the end of the novel, when Querry is shot that the reader actuallys believes that he actually got what he wanted—even though it happened in the extreme circumstance of death.
+It is not until the end of the novel when Querry is shot that the reader actually believes that he actually got what he wanted—even though it happened in the extreme circumstance of death.

-Waugh, like Percy and Forrester, critiques the sin of sloth by revealing the decadence, heartlessness, and loneliness it cultivates.
+Like Percy and Forrester, Waugh critiques the sin of sloth by revealing the decadence, heartlessness, and loneliness it cultivates.

 As Bishop Barron writes about the Parable of the talents: “The talents symbolize gifts and abilities that God has given to us and that he expects us to ‘spend’ generously or ‘invest’ wisely.”

 Let us heed the Bishop’s words and stay away from the sin of sloth so we can live full, passionate, and generous lives.